 BEST PLACES TO STAY IN SHILLONG

 There are a number of good places where you can put up for the night.
-Although you might have to spend some cash to land into a good place, a proper research will help you find some decent stay.
+Although you might have to spend some cash to land in a good place, proper research will help you find a decent stay.

 On your way to Shillong from Guwahati, you will find villagers exhibiting local items for sale.

-You can stop by in these shops to have a taste of the local delicacies or pack some handmade pickle (mainly of bamboo shoot and bhut jolokia - the world's hottest chillies) to take back home.
+You can stop by in these shops to have a taste of the local delicacies or pack some handmade pickles (mainly of bamboo shoots and bhut jolokia – the world’s hottest chilies) to take back home.